-Quite recently, the BSP also collaborated with PIDS to create the PIDS-BSP Annual Macroeconometric Model for the Philippines (Reyes et al., 2020), indicating (perceived) usefulness of a more flexible model that can provide a clearer narrative.
-Additionally, as noted earlier, the PAMPH makes use of a calibration technique akin to that applied in DSGE modeling, a method that may not be as convincing as direct estimation (Blanchard, 2017 and 2018).
-The PIDS-BSP model closely followed the PIDS-NEDA Annual Macroeconometric Model in overall framework but allowed for greater disaggregation of household spending, wage, fiscal, and external trade sectors.
-It had four blocks like its predecessor but was much bigger in size with a total of 132 behavioral equations (65 for the real sector, 20 for the fiscal sector, 30 for the trade sector, and 17 for the monetary sector) estimated through an autoregressive distributed lag (ARDL)-ECM method.
+Quite recently, the BSP also collaborated with PIDS to create the PIDS-BSP Annual Macroeconometric Model for the Philippines (Reyes et al. 2020), indicating the (perceived) usefulness of a more flexible model that can provide a clearer narrative.
+Additionally, as noted earlier, the PAMPH uses a calibration technique akin to that applied in DSGE modeling, a method that may not be as convincing as direct estimation (Blanchard 2017, 2018).
+The PIDS-BSP model closely followed the PIDS-NEDA Annual Macroeconometric Model in the overall framework but allowed for greater disaggregation of household spending, wage, fiscal, and external trade sectors.
+It had four blocks like its predecessor but was much bigger in size, with a total of 132 behavioral equations (i.e., 65 for the real sector, 20 for the fiscal sector, 30 for the trade sector, and 17 for the monetary sector) estimated through an ARDL-ECM method.

-3. A small macroeconometric model for the Philippines
+A Small Macroeconometric Model for the Philippines

-3.1.
-Starting small: model selection considerations
+Starting small: Model selection considerations

 While macroeconomic modelers at home had initially kept abreast of theoretical and empirical developments overseas, a visible break in activity occurred during the DSGE-dominated period.
-As the literature review has shown, hardly any of the Philippine macroeconometric models built in the 1990s and first half of the 2000s remain active, and yet no institution, whether in government or the academe, has maintained a functional DSGE model.
+As the literature review has shown, hardly any of the Philippine macroeconometric models built in the 1990s and the first half of the 2000s remain active.
+Yet, no institution, whether in government or the academe, has maintained a functional DSGE model.

-Despite the shift towards microfounded models in response to the Lucas Critique, many institutions continue to use more traditional macroeconometric models as their main analytic tool, such as the US Federal Reserve, which has retained the US-FRB model of the US economy.
-Other central banks have created non-DSGE models, including the Bank of Canada, the Norges Bank, the Reserve Bank of Australia (RBA), and the European Central Bank (Hendry, 2020).
+Despite the shift toward microfounded models in response to the Lucas Critique, many institutions continue to use more traditional macroeconometric models as their main analytic tool, such as the US Federal Reserve, which has retained the US-FRB model of the US economy.
+Other central banks have created non-DSGE models, including the Bank of Canada, the Norges Bank, the Reserve Bank of Australia (RBA), and the European Central Bank (Hendry 2020).